temp-nestdao/nest/FAQ.md

 If your project is non-technical in nature, we will amend the funding milestones to suit your project.

 ### Do you take board seats?
 No. We do however require that grantees set up an Aragon DAO to manage their project.
 We think it's important that grantees effectively coordinate with the wider Aragon ecosystem.
-To faciliate this, we require that your Nest lead is also one of your DAO members.
+To facilitate this, we require that your Nest lead is also one of your DAO members.
 If there are synergistic Aragon projects that we think you think should be tightly collaborating with, we may also insist that members for these projects are included in your Aragon DAO.
-The Aragon Association will therefore have necessary permissions to add and remove members from the Aragon DAO as it deems necessary.
+The Aragon Association will, therefore, have necessary permissions to add and remove members from the Aragon DAO as it deems necessary.
 A multi-signature signing requirement with the Association being one of the parties will be used to ensure funds are spent responsibly and in accordance with the interests of ANT holders.

 ### Do you require us to make monthly updates?
 Yes.
-In order to best support projects we require relevant information concerning the ongoing status of your project.
+In order to best support projects, we require relevant information concerning the ongoing status of your project.
 Your Nest lead will work with you to put together this information each month.
-It's designed to be non-burdensome, comprised of information that you should be tracking any way.
+It's designed to be non-burdensome, comprised of information that you should be tracking anyway.
 Your Nest lead will publish this information on the Nest blog at the end of each month to create transparency with the Aragon community.

-### Are there any other requirements to recieve funding besides just building our project?
+### Are there any other requirements to receive funding besides just building our project?
 You will need to sign a legal agreement with the Aragon Association, use an Aragon DAO to transparently manage your funds, create a Keybase chat for your project, create a logo for your project (we can help with this), and create documentation for your project (we have templates for this), and (if your project handles private keys or has solidity code) get a security audit for your project (we have a security partner who handles this).

 ### How will the funds be released to the grantees?